There are two kinds of reading you’ll do in 7th grade Language Arts:

 By the end of the school year.

-That means almost 8-ish books a quarter – books read at school and at home, but chosen exclusively by YOU!
+That means at least 5-ish books a quarter – books read at school and at home, but chosen exclusively by YOU!

 Track your books in your red notebook.